 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 These books illuminate the reality of systemic racism and individual stories of being Black in America throughout history.

-Like an avocado moisture mask for your hair, a bikini sheet mask to soothe razor burn, and a vitamin C serum for acne scars.
+Like a bikini sheet mask to soothe razor burn and a vitamin C serum for acne scars.
 You-time starts now.